Making The Decision Not To Invest is More Expensive Than You Might Think

 By Anthony Rhodes

-One of the most sustaining memories that I have about the effects of inflation and investing occurred nearly 20 years ago, when I called a prospective client with the intent of selling some newly issued corporate bonds.
+One of the most sustaining memories that I have about the effects of inflation and investing occurred many years ago, when I called a prospective client with the intent of selling some newly issued corporate bonds.
 The older lady on the other side of the phone, having never invested before, seemed a bit intrigued about the product, and wanted me to explain in detail exactly how bonds worked.
 After a pretty lengthy conversation about securities, safety and the investment process in general, she concluded this to be a pretty good opportunity, and decided to come into the office to open an account.
 Upon completing the necessary paperwork, and answering a few last minute questions that she had, we moved to the issue of account funding; as I had no idea of exactly how many bonds she hoped to purchase.
 In a very cavalier fashion, the lady reached over and pulled out a Wonder bread bag full of $100 bills, and proceeded to align them uniformly in stacks of ten.
 The sight being so unusual to me, I asked her if she had just come back from the bank, and the cold stare that she returned became an opening prelude to the fascinating story, which followed.
 I later learned her to be a survivor of the worst economic disaster in American history: The Great Depression.
 Her father, like many others of the time, had lost all of the family’s money when the banks collapsed, and the cascading effects wreaked economic and emotional havoc on the horrific years which ensued.
 This traumatic experience so profoundly affected her, that at the age of 12, she began the habit of saving a portion of her money in bread bags, in lieu of the bank, and had continued to do so ever since.
 The small fortune which she had amassed amounted to over $450,000 and although she spoke proudly about her ability to procure such a substantial total, I couldn’t help but think of the untold sums of money which she had lost over her 53 years of saving.
 Not only did she forego hundreds of thousands of dollars of investment profits, but because of the inflationary effect on her money, had lost tens of thousands more due to the erosion of her dollars’ purchasing power over all those years.
 By even a conservative estimate, her total should have been well over 1 million dollars.

 This story, (which I affectionately call My Adventure with Wonder Woman) should serve as a precaution to those of you with the means to invest, but due to fear or lack of understanding, are refusing to do so.
 It’s not enough for you to simply horde your money in an attempt to protect it and keep it safe, but you must understand that in order to maintain its full purchasing power, money has no choice but to grow.
 Otherwise, the effects of inflation will continue to chip away at it, bit-by-bit, year-by-year.
 In the final installation of this series, I’ll attempt further to point out the importance of this unsettling reality.
 And hopefully, at its conclusion, some of you will wisely proclaim those sideline seats to be simply too expensive to afford.